 Aerial platforms, such as tethered balloon systems (TBS) and uncrewed aerial vehicles (UAV, i.e., drones), have been utilized recently to bridge the gap between surface and manned aircraft atmospheric measurements at low altitudes.
+The

-The platforms differ in cost, operational logistics, payload capacity, maximum flight ceiling, and in-flight maneuverability.
-Dieu Hein, 2019 provided Aa review of vertical sampling technologies for VOCs that highlighted the limitations of available chemically sensitive sensors for aerial platforms and noted the UAV's potential to carry payloads consisting of multiple sensors and provide high spatiotemporally resolved data (Dieu Hien et al., 2019).
+- 65 platforms differ in cost, operational logistics, payload capacity, maximum flight ceiling, and in-flight maneuverability.
+A review of vertical sampling technologies for VOCs highlighted the limitations of available chemically sensitive sensors for aerial platforms and noted the UAV's potential to carry payloads consisting of multiple sensors and provide high spatiotemporally resolved data (Dieu Hien et al., 2019).
 TBS-based VOC observations date back to Amazonian observations in the 1980s, which were built on and deployed in more urbanized settings periodically throughout the 1990s-2000s.
-In these studies, researchers used multiple VOC sampling units per flight (Andronache et al., 1994; Davis et al., 1994; Helmig, 1998; Greenberg, 1999; Spirig et al., 2004; Greenberg et al., 2004).
-However, each unit contained a single sample collection vessel such as a sorbent tube.
-Teflon bag, or canister.
-In order to collect multiple samples per flight, several units were distributed along the tether, each controlled by individual timers to construct vertical profiles. -Currently, the commercially available options for VOC sampling have been primarily designed for ground-based sampling, including personal monitoring and long-term monitoring applications.
+In these - 50 studies, researchers used multiple VOC sampling units per flight (Andronache et al., 1994; Davis et al., 1994; Helmig, 1998; Greenberg, 1999; Spirig et al., 2004; Greenberg et al., 2004).
+However, each unit contained a single sample collection vessel such as a sorbent tube, Teflon bag, or canister.
+In order to collect multiple samples per flight, several units were distributed along the tether, each controlled by individual timers to construct vertical profiles.
+Currently, the commercially available options for VOC sampling have been primarily designed for ground-based sampling, including personal monitoring and long- - 75 term monitoring applications.
 These systems were not designed for flight-based measurements or to be integrated into flight platforms with additional sensors by meeting the weight, size, and power limits.
-Alternatively, whole air samplers canister based VOC samplers () have recently been deployed on UAV platforms, enabling up to fifteen samples to be collected per flight ((Asher et al., 2021; Leitner et al., 2023).
-Recent advancements in resinsorbent tube VOCs samplers have focused on providing low cost, and portable samplers (Hurley et al., 2023) (DOI: 10.5194/amt 16 4681 2023), -and UAV-based VOC samplers with single sampling with-multiple tube sampling capabilities (Chen et al., 2018; Batista et al., 2019; Mckinney et al., 2019; Asher et al., 2021; Li et al., 2021; Leitner et al., 2023; Yang et al., 2023; Zhai et al., 2025).
-Many of these advancements have been made possible through miniaturization (e.g., size and power requirements) of key components such as (e.g., computers, pumps, values, and relays).
+Alternatively, whole air samplers have recently been deployed on UAV platforms, enabling up to fifteen samples to be collected per flight (Asher et al., 2021; Leitner et al., 2023).
+Recent advancements in sorbent tube VOCs samplers have focused on providing low cost, portable samplers (Hurley et al., 2023) and UAV-based VOC samplers with multiple tube sampling capabilities (Chen et al., 2018; Batista et al., 2019; - 80 Mckinney et al., 2019; Asher et al., 2021; Li et al., 2021; Leitner et al., 2023; Yang et al., 2023; Zhai et al., 2025).
+Many of these advancements have been made possible through miniaturization (e.g., size and power requirements) of key components such as computers, pumps, values, and relays.
 However, a modular sampling system capable of functioning independently to collect multiple VOC samples per flight on a TBS has not been designed and deployed.
-Recent advancements in technology and miniaturization of key components (e.g., computers, pumps, values, and relays) have enabled multiple VOC samples to be collected using a single lightweight and compact sampler on a UAVHowever, a modular sampling system capable of functioning independently on a TBS or being integrated into a UAV communication system to collect multiple VOC samples per flight has not been designed. -payloads of acrosol, trace gas, and meteorological sensors have also been flown on the Atmospheric Radiation Measurement's (ARM) TBS system payload during several recent deployments to the Arctic and Southern Great Plains (Dexheimer et al., 2019; Creamean et al., 2021; Mei et al., 2022; Cheng et al., 2022).
-When bolstered with VOC observations, the airborne gaps in the vertical distribution and processing of VOCs.